 In the field of journalism, the question of whether artificial intelligence (AI) will replace or liberate journalists is being debated (Watine and Gramaccia, 2018, p.
 21) and the future of journalism is being closely scrutinized (Marconi, 2020).
-At the same time, "Artificial intelligence tools are gaining popularity in newsrooms" (St-Germain and White, 2021.
-Indeed,
+At the same time, "Artificial intelligence tools are gaining popularity in newsrooms" (St-Germain and White, 2021).
+Indeed, the range of possibilities is very wide, including data detection and extraction, verification, production of stories or graphs, dissemination (with sorting, selection, prioritization filters) or even the classification of articles (automatic tagging).
+Research is increasingly tending to limit the challenges of AI to the exemption of tedious tasks or the reading of data impossible on a human scale.

-Few studies question the potential effects of artificial intelligence on information verification practices.
+Few studies question the potential effects of artificial intelligence on information verification.
 However, AI-related tools mainly come from large media companies (Beckett, 2021; Keefe et al., 2021) or web giants causing inequality in access to these tools.
 It is clear that the African media are struggling to establish a strategy around automated fact-checking whether it is a machine learning technologies or natural language processing.
-Access to these tools is expensive and requires specific partnerships with the GAFAM, which are "as much opportunities as opportunism" (Bigot and Nicey, 2020).
-With this in mind, fact-checking platforms are collaborating with giants such as Google and Facebook, with the stated aim of fighting against online disinformation.
-However, automated fact-checking initiatives have yet to be discovered in the context of the rise of artificial intelligence.
+Access to these tools is expensive and requires specific partnerships with the GAFAM,1 which are "as many opportunities as opportunism" (Bigot and Nicey, 2020).
+With this in mind, fact-checking platforms are collaborating with giants such as Google and Facebook, with the stated aim of fighting against online discovered in the context of the rise of artificial intelligence.
 At this level, the African field is of interest and can offer a different perspective based on local initiatives and realities.